PinYuanChen/pinyuan.github.io/_posts/2023-10-31-mocking-network-requests-with-urlprotocol.md

 }
 ```

 For `canInit`, we straightforwardly return `true`, ensuring the request is valid, and the same logic applies to `canonicalRequest`.
-As there's no need for any specific action in `stopLoading`, it remains empty.
-Our primary focus then shifts to the `startLoading` method.
+As there's no need for any specific action in `stopLoading`, we leave it empty.
+Shift back to the `startLoading` method.
 We'll require a property to capture and later verify the request.
-This can be achieved using a closure property.
+This can be achieved by using a closure property.

 ```swift
 private class URLProtocolStub: URLProtocol {